droccom/kos-test/README.md

 ### Preparing Prometheus file-based service discovery of external etcd nodes

-Define a configmap with a key named `file-sd` and a value appropriate for your cluster.
+Define a configmap with a key named `file-sd.yaml` and a value appropriate for your cluster.
 The value should be a `<file_sd_config>` as defined at https://prometheus.io/docs/prometheus/latest/configuration/configuration/#file_sd_config